Is nitrate free bacon actually better for you?

 The relationship

 Bacon is a type of processed meat, which is meat that has been cured, salted, smoked, or treated to last longer.
-In 2015, the World Health Organization’s cancer research agency classified processed meat, including bacon, as a Group 1 carcinogen, meaning there is convincing evidence it can cause colorectal cancer in humans.[1]
+According to IARC’s 2015 evaluation, processed meat, including bacon, is classified as a Group 1 carcinogen, meaning there is convincing evidence it can cause colorectal cancer in humans.[1]

 Nitrates are compounds made of nitrogen and oxygen that can turn into nitrites in your body.
-They occur naturally in vegetables and saliva and are also added to processed meats like bacon to keep them pink, flavorful, and safe from certain bacteria.[2]
-Conventional bacon is cured with sodium nitrate or sodium nitrite, while many brands of “nitrate free bacon” use celery juice powder or sea salt, which still supply natural nitrates.
+They occur naturally in vegetables and saliva and are also used in processed meats like bacon to keep them pink, flavorful, and safer from certain bacteria.
+Conventional bacon is cured with sodium nitrite (or sometimes nitrate).
+Many brands marketed as “uncured” or “no nitrates added” use celery powder or celery juice (natural nitrate sources) plus starter cultures that convert nitrate to nitrite during processing.
+Salt may still be present for flavor and preservation, but it does not supply nitrates.

 Health concerns around bacon are not only about nitrates.
 Bacon is also high in saturated fat (a type of fat that can raise LDL or “bad” cholesterol), sodium (salt that can raise blood pressure), and heme iron (the form of iron in animal foods that can promote certain chemical reactions in the gut).
 Large meta-analyses link higher intakes of processed meat to increased risks of heart disease, stroke, and type 2 diabetes, even after adjusting for other lifestyle factors.[2]